 You can walk along a boardwalk and bird watch in the nearby marshes.
 There is also a convenient observation deck where you scan marshland for birdlife.

 The park also allows fishing, primitive camping, hiking, and various water activities like swimming and canoeing.
-It’s a great place to bring the family with while on your bird watching adventure.
+It’s a great place to bring the family with you while on your bird-watching adventure.